-(a) To be eligible for a license as a ringside physician, an applicant shall hold a credential to practice medicine in Wisconsin in accordance with ch.
+(2) ELIGIBILITY. (a) To be eligible for a license as a ringside physician, an applicant shall hold a credential to practice medicine in Wisconsin in accordance with ch.
 448, Stats.

-(b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under ch.
-SPS 116, subch.
-VII of ch.
-SPS 195, or subch.
-V.
+(b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under subch.
+IX.

-SPS 192.208 Second's license.
+SPS 192.10 Second's license.

 (1) APPLICATION.
-A person shall, before acting as a second at any mixed martial arts unarmed combat sports event, submit an application on forms provided by the department together with the \$40 fee as specified in s.
+A person shall, before acting as a second at any unarmed combat sports event, submit an application on forms provided by the department together with the $\frac{$40}{100}$ fee specified in s.
 444.11, Stats.